morris-designs/morris-designs/README.md

 <h2>My Journey 🏃🏽‍♂️</h2>

  <p>I started out as a graphic designer with a passion for creating beautiful designs.
 Over time, I learned more and more about design principles, tools and techniques.
 I've worked on a wide range of projects, like designing logos, visual fx, and a bit of website mockup designs.
+Currently as of the year 2025, I have been working with Tailwind, Typescript and Javascript with creating user experiences with websites.

 Through my work as a designer, I've learned that good design isn't just about making things look pretty.
 It's about solving problems and helping clients achieve their goals.</p>